Measure your candidates

 on job skills, personality and fit

-This culture add test assesses how a candidate’s values, behaviors, and interests align with your company values and the behaviors and activities that would make your ideal hire successful in a specific role, based on a customized survey you fill out.
+This culture add test assesses how a candidate’s values and behaviors align with your organization values and the behaviors that would make your ideal hire successful in a specific role, based on a customized survey you fill out.

 The accounting test evaluates candidates’ knowledge of accounting concepts and their ability to post and calculate accounting figures and manage financial records.
 It helps you identify candidates with strong accounting and bookkeeping skills.

 Microsoft Excel (general)

 This Microsoft Excel test evaluates a candidate’s ability to read and interpret Excel spreadsheets, perform basic calculations, and manipulate tables.
 This test will help you hire candidates who can use Excel as part of the Microsoft Office suite.

 This critical thinking test evaluates candidates’ skills in critical thinking through inductive and deductive reasoning problems.
 This test will help you identify candidates who can evaluate information and make sound judgments using analytical skills.

 The intermediate math test evaluates candidates’ ability to solve math equations and problems involving fractions, decimals, percentages, ratios, and time calculations.
 This test will help you identify candidates you can work well with numbers.

 This numerical reasoning test evaluates candidates’ general aptitude with numbers and their skill in interpreting them for a wide range of applications.
 This test will help you identify candidates with strong numerical skills.

 This attention to detail test evaluates candidates’ ability to pay attention to textual detail while processing information.
 This test helps you identify candidates who can thoroughly and carefully handle intricate processes using analytical skills.